ElazarK/content-docs/playbooks/Tanium_Get_Saved_Question_Result.md

-This playbook used generic polling to gets saved question result.
+Uses generic polling to gets saved question result.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.